denisenepraunig/nes-development/README.md

 I am using a Mac and did not setup wine yet.
 The recommended editor seems to be [YY-CHR](https://www.smwcentral.net/?p=section&a=details&id=22338).

 I am currently doing my first steps with this [online NES Sprite Editor](https://erikonarheim.com/NES-Sprite-Editor/) written in JavaScript which is also open source and he [blogged about it](https://erikonarheim.com/posts/nes-sprite-editor).
 You can upload CHR files or create your own files.

+## Online IDE
+[8bitworkshop](https://8bitworkshop.com/) offers an online IDE for various retro systems including the NES and has also books available which I listed in the books section.